sohkai/multiprice-oracle/README.md

 # Multiprice Oracle

+> 🚨 Not intended to provide safe values for on-chain queries!

 Exposes asset prices from a variety of on-chain sources.
-Primarily designed to make data collection easier for backrunning on-chain pricing models.
+Only intended to make data collection easier for backrunning on-chain pricing models.

 ## Organization